Last updated: April 2026

 TLDR: You can find the main repo here.

-Ansible Playbooks are YAML-formatted files that define a series of tasks for Ansible to execute on managed hosts.
-These tasks are grouped into plays, which target specific hosts in a defined order.
+Ansible playbooks are YAML-formatted files that define a series of tasks for Ansible to execute on managed hosts.
+Tasks are grouped into plays, each targeting specific hosts in a defined order.

 Playbooks serve as a blueprint for configuring and managing systems, allowing you to describe the desired state in a clear, human-readable format.